Okey: Play

 Before the round starts, a player can score a point if the player holds the tile that matches the face-up tile.
 If the player doesn't show the tile to others, it will miss out the point.

 Now the player to the dealer's right begins the play by discarding one tile, face up.
 After this, each player in turn may either take the tile just discarded by the previous player, or draw the next tile from the supply in the centre of the table, and must then discard one unwanted tile.
 This continues in anticlockwise rotation until a player forms a winning hand and exposes it, ending the play.

 Discarded tiles are placed to the right of the player who discarded them, in a stack, so that only the most recent discard in the stack is visible.

-The usual rule is that you are allowed to look through all the tiles in the discard stacks to your right (the tiles you discarded) and to your left (the tiles you had an opportunity to take), but you can only see the exposed top tiles of the two discard stacks on the other side of the table.
+The usual rule is that the player is allowed to look through all the tiles in the discard stacks to their right (tiles they discarded) and to their left (tiles they had an opportunity to take), but they can only see the exposed top tiles of the two discard stacks on the other side of the table.

 Tiles are always drawn from the top of the next available stack.
 When only the final stack of 6 tiles remains, the exposed tile is removed from the top of this stack and the other five tiles are drawn in order.
 The exposed tile (the red 4 in the example diagrams) can never be drawn.
 When there are no tiles left in the centre except the single exposed tile, if the next player to play does not want to take the previous player's discard, the play ends because there are no cards left to draw.